DiamondLightSource/nexgen/docs/api.rst

     :members:
     :show-inheritance:

-Reading the information stored in the metafile and copying it across to the new NeXus file:
+A couple of functions are available for reading the information stored in the metafile and copying it across to the new NeXus file:

 .. autofunction:: nexgen.tools.MetaReader.overwrite_beam

 .. autofunction:: nexgen.tools.MetaReader.overwrite_detector

-TODO.
-Finish reader for config/ dataset from meta file.

 Logging configuration
 ---------------------